 - Cover your mouth and nose with a tissue when you cough or sneeze, then put it in the trash.
 If a tissue isn't available, cough or sneeze into your upper arm, not into your hands.

 For a severely ill child or one with other special circumstances, a doctor may prescribe an antiviral medicine that can decrease the duration of illness by 1-2 days and prevent potential complications of the flu.
 This medicine is only helpful if given within 48 hours of the onset of the flu.
-Most healthy people who get the flu do not need to take an antiviral medication.
+Most healthy people who get the flu do not need to take an antiviral medicine.
 If an antiviral medication is prescribed, be sure to discuss any possible side effects with your doctor.

 These at-home tips can help most otherwise healthy kids cope with the flu.
 Have them: